microsoft/FHIR-Analytics-Pipelines/FhirToCdm/docs/fhir-to-cdm.md

 First, ensure you already have Node.js and npm installed, see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if they don't exist

-Then clone this FHIR-Analytics-Pipelines repo to your local machine, browse to the ```Configuration-Generator``` directory, use commands below to install the dependencies.
+Then clone this [FHIR-Analytics-Pipelines](https://github.com/microsoft/FHIR-Analytics-Pipelines) repo to your local machine, browse to the ```FhirToCdm\Configuration-Generator``` directory, use command below to install the dependencies.
 ```
 npm ci
 ```